Skip to main content

 Switch to Slides

-In the input box, click the workbench switcher (defaults to General) and choose Slides.
+In the input box, click the workspace switcher (defaults to General) and choose Slides.

-The default workbench can be changed in QoderWork settings — set Slides as your default if it’s the surface you live in.
+The default workspace can be changed in QoderWork settings — set Slides as your default if it’s the surface you live in.

 2